Semi-implicit methods for advection equations with explicit forms of numerical solution: Non-conservative advection equation

 where one can clearly distinguish between the contributions of two approximations having the different order of accuracy.
 One can write (\ref{1d2obetween}) in the concise form using $\mp = - \sgn(C_i)$,

-In \cite{frolkovivc2018semi}, using a different parametric form, it is shown that the scheme is unconditionally stable for $\alpha \ge 0$ according to the von Neumann stability analysis.
 The value $\alpha=0$ choose ``downwind'' one-sided finite difference in (\ref{kappa}) and $\alpha=1$ the upwind one.
 The case $\alpha = 0.5$ results in the central finite difference in (\ref{kappa}).
-In general, the parameters $\alpha$ in (\ref{kappa}) can be different for each $i$ and $n$ that we do not emphasize in its notation, but that we exploit later in numerical experiments.
-In particular, the variable choice
+In general, the parameters $\alpha$ in (\ref{kappa}) can be different for each $i$ and $n$.

-can improve numerical results for many examples as shown in \cite{frolkovivc2018semi} and as confirmed also for other numerical experiments here.
-The motivation behind (\ref{kappav}) is that in the case of constant velocity $v$ in (\ref{1dadv}) the third order accuracy of (\ref{1d2obetween}) can be proved \cite{frolkovivc2018semi}.